-I'm guessing he was only part way in so the door couldn't close and managed to get out with only his tail being nipped.
+I'm guessing he was only partway in so the door couldn't close and managed to get out with only his tail being nipped.
 The other possibility was he put his paw through the mesh of the cage to reach for the peanut butter without going inside.
 He bumped the trigger bar that runs down the side or tipped the bait lever inside causing the doors to close and scare him up the tree.

 However it happened, he is probably pretty leery of the whole thing now.
 I reset it in case he was determined to get that peanut butter.
 We'll see.

-Update (about 4 hours later): There's a red squirrel in the Havahart.
+Update (about four hours later): There's a red squirrel in the Havahart.
 I'd left the Chipmunkinator in the back by the woodpile but maybe we've run out of chipmunks there.
 Tomorrow I'll move it around front where the squirrel tree is.
 That will give it a chance to catch up in the numbers, plus I don't have to close it at night.

-Score for Week 3 & 4
+The score for Week 3 & 4

 Chipmunkinator - 2